alitinker/testing123-demo/readme.markdown

 	gulp build

-If you want to play around with the project files and change them, use this command to watch the files and recompile them when a change has been made:
+If you want to play around with the project files and change them, use this command to watch the files and recompile them when a change has been made.
+It will also spin up a local server, allowing you to view the app by navigating to http://localhost:8080/:

 	gulp watch